 Additional Top Restaurants

 While we enjoyed our meals at both Cocina Hermanos Torres and Angle, Barcelona has more than a dozen more top restaurants that have garnered attention from Michelin and critics alike.
-Consider the following top restaurants when you’re deciding where to make a special reservation or two in Barcelona:
+Consider the following additional top Barcelona restaurants when you’re deciding where to make a special reservation or two:

 The above stars represent each restaurant’s current number of Michelin stars.